Episode 11 – Starting the Claim Process with your Distributor.

 - Temperature and Humidity of the environment

-- Moisture content of the flooring
+- Photos of the moisture content of the flooring (if applicable)

 - Type of installation (floating/nailed/glued)